EnricoTirri/Eikonal-Solver/README.md

     * `Mesh.h` - defines the data structure containing the mesh
     * `VtkParser.hpp` - defines data structure and methods in order to parse a .vtk file
     * `MeshLoader.hpp` - defines methods in order to load a mesh from a file parser
-    * `Methods.hpp` - defines Eikonal global solver methods
+    * `EikonalSolver.hpp` - defines Eikonal global solver
 * `LocalProblem` - Eikonal local solver library, created by [prof. Formaggia Luca](https://github.com/lformaggia) and modified to accomodate all combination of space dimension and mesh (triangular or tetrahedral)
 * `src` - source file of headers implementation